 – chosing healthier options.
 And this can be:

 – having less sugar or replacing sugar with natural sweetness sources, like banana or maple syrup;

 – consuming less salt and adding more herbs instead;

-– consuming less fat and replacing unhealthy fats with healthier option, like avocado, olive oil, etc.;
+– consuming less fat, by chasing lean cuts of meat and cutting any visible fat off, also replacing unhealthy fats with healthier option, like avocado, olive oil, etc.;

 – continuation to eat carbohydrates, which I never restricted, because we need them for energy, also when we are controlling our weight (as I am tempting to do) and especially when we are doing sport training.

 Disclaimer: This blog is part of the Amazon Affiliates, Fody Affiliate and Media.net ads programs, in order to support what mostly is a volunteering work.

 On Amazon I try to find for you identical or very similar items, if not possible otherwise, to the ones that I am using myself and I can relate to them, because I have been using them for years and I’ve been happy with.

 In terms of Fody – many of their products I have used and I also reviewed them on the blog.
 They are amazing for people on a Low FODMAP diet.